BDC Hamburger Icon

 $201.66 + $1.67 = $203.33

-Since the interest fee is based on the amount owed, the penalty amount keeps increasing the longer it remains unpaid.
-While it doesn’t look like much, interest fees can accumulate quickly, especially if the original invoice amount is significant.
-Customers will feel pressure to pay as they see the amount owed ballooning.
+Since the interest fee is based on the amount owed, the penalty amount keeps increasing the longer the balance remains unpaid.
+While it doesn’t look like much in the above example, interest fees can accumulate quickly, especially if the original invoice amount is significant.
+Customers will feel pressure to settle their debt with you as they see the amount owed ballooning.

 What are late fees?

-Late fees are another financial penalty for late payment.
+Late fees are another financial penalty you can charge for late payments.
 Instead of multiplying the balance by an interest rate, you would charge a flat amount when a payment is late.
 Most late fees are between $25 and $50.
-For example, you may charge a late fee of $25 when an invoice is not paid according to the terms.
-Some companies use a percentage of the invoice amount to calculate the late fee, but this amount does not compound as it would be the same amount each time.
+For example, you could charge a late fee of $25 when an invoice is not paid by its due date.
+Some companies use a percentage of the invoice amount to calculate the late fee, but this amount doesn’t compound — it would be the same amount each month.

-If the customer continues not to pay, you can assess multiple late fees as long as these terms were laid out in your written agreement before the sale and on your invoices.
-They must also comply with state law.
-You can also set the frequency at which late fees will be assessed, such as daily, weekly, monthly or quarterly.
-State laws often cap the total amount of allowable late fees, which are usually tied to the invoice amount.
+If the customer continues not to pay their balance, you can assess multiple late fees as long as these terms were laid out in your written agreement before the sale, are on your invoices and comply with state law.
+You can set the frequency at which late fees will be assessed, such as daily, weekly, monthly or quarterly.
+Some states cap the total amount of allowable late fees, which are usually tied to the invoice amount.
+See the maximum late fees each state allows below.

-Since late fees are generally larger amounts that accumulate more quickly, they can be a stronger incentive for prompt payment than interest fees.
+Since late fees are generally larger amounts that accumulate more quickly than interest fees, they can be a stronger incentive for prompt payment.
 For example, on the same $200 invoice as outlined above, a monthly late fee would work as follows after the first month of nonpayment:

 $200 original invoice amount + $25 late fee = $225 new balance at the end of month two